hhkaos/awesome-arcgis/arcgis/products/arcgis-enterprise/arcgis-server/README.md

 # ArcGIS Server

+ArcGIS Server is a back-end server software component of ArcGIS Enterprise that makes your geographic information available to others in your organization and optionally anyone with an Internet connection.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**